mozilla/addons-frontend/docs/telemetry.md

 Here are the steps to test collection locally:

-- `hctEnabled` is set to `true` by default in `config/development-disco.js`
+- `hctEnabled` is set to `true` by default in `config/development-disco.js`.
-- Run `yarn disco:https` to start the disco app because HCT requires HTTPS
+- Run `yarn disco:https` to start the disco app because HCT requires HTTPS.
 - Go to `about:config` and enable `devtools.chrome.enabled` so that the browser console has the CLI enabled.
 - Open the Browser Console (and not the classic devtools) and type:
   ```javascript